 Training will be required to earn trust, which must be maintained to prevent a scarlet macaw from growing frustrated and destructive.
 This parrot is best reserved for experienced bird owners.

-Macaws are expressive birds, so it should quickly become apparent when it has bonded with you.
+Macaws are expressive birds, so it should become apparent when it has bonded with you.
 The absence of aggression alone is insufficient to determine affection, so look for these signs:

-- Observing excitement when you return home after an absence, such as fluffing the feathers, wagging the tail, hopping from foot to foot, and head-bobbing.
+• Observing excitement when you return home after an absence, such as fluffing the feathers, wagging the tail, hopping from foot to foot, and head-bobbing.

-- Mimicking your speech, even if you’re using everyday language.
+• Mimicking your speech, even if you’re using everyday language.

-- Actively nuzzling against you or preening your hair.
+• Nuzzling against you or preening your hair.

-- Regurgitating food in an attempt to share their meal with you.
+• Regurgitating food in an attempt to share their meal with you.

 Once you’ve formed a bond with a macaw, you can’t rest on your laurels and cease socialization and training.
-Maintain the bond with a reliable routine and regular interaction.
+Maintain the bond with a reliable routine and interaction.

 Bonding with A Macaw

-If you wish to care for a macaw and form a bond, follow these basic rules:
+To care for a macaw and form a bond, follow these basic rules:

-- Talk to the macaw regularly, using a soft, gentle tone.
+• Talk to the macaw regularly, using a soft, gentle tone.
 Even if you’re not training the bird to speak, it’ll enjoy hearing your voice and being actively involved.

-- Stimulate the macaw intellectually as well as physically.
+• Stimulate the macaw intellectually as well as physically.
 These intelligent birds learn to love new tricks and, in the case of skilled talkers, a range of words or phrases to repeat.

-- The way to a macaw’s heart is through its stomach, so consider sharing parrot-friendly food.
+• The way to a macaw’s heart is through its stomach, so consider sharing parrot-friendly food.

-- Wild macaws regularly preen each other to show respect and affection, and fulfilling the same role as a conspecific will strengthen your bond.
+• Wild macaws regularly preen each other to show respect and affection, and fulfilling the same role as a conspecific will strengthen your bond.

-- Provide food, petting, exercise, and sleep based on a reliable schedule.
+• Provide food, petting, exercise, and sleep based on a reliable schedule.

-- Always meet the macaw’s basic needs without needing to be asked.
+• Always meet the macaw’s basic needs without needing to be asked.

 Macaws are complex birds whose strong personalities can intimidate inexperienced owners.
 Many species are friendly, most notably the hyacinth, Hahn’s, Illiger’s, blue-and-gold, and harlequin macaws.